 - implement and test multi-mode spectrum for a given n number

-The six RWM coil power supplies, already installed, will be available on Day 0.
+The six midplane coil power supplies, already installed, will be available on Day 0.
 The plasma control system with the RWMSC will allow full-bandwidth physics applications ranging from open-loop (pre-programmed) error field correction, medium bandwidth (f << 1/W) dynamic error field correction, and high bandwidth (f ~ 1/W) active mode control.
 The new capability will also allow physics studies of the impact of partial sensor and actuator coil coverage in fulfilling these roles.

 In addition to the off-line multi-mode analysis capabilities used on NSTX with the VALEN code (Section 2.3.8), which is directly applicable to NSTX-U, the present model-based RWM state space control system that reached very high values of key stability parameters (N > 6.4, N /li > 13) will enable the use of the multi-mode spectrum in real-time global mode control (including 3D mode effects) and 3D detail of the device conducting structure to improve disruption avoidance by improved mode control.
 Computation of the multi-mode spectrum of NSTX (Section 2.2.1.2.2) has shown that these plasmas exhibit a broader mode spectrum beyond the standard “single-mode” analysis that is typically conducted and that is used in tokamak mode control systems.
 Operation of NSTX-U plasmas in the high beta operational space accessible by the device will allow testing of the importance of this expanded mode spectrum to further improve active mode control.
 To support this, the RWMSC will be upgraded to include n > 1 eigenfunctions, and multi-mode capability at constant n number.
 Use of state space control in a tokamak device was pioneered by NSTX, and these upgrades will take the physics of this control system to unexplored territory.
 Open-loop testing on existing NSTX data will be possible to test the effectiveness of the added physics before first plasma on NSTX-U.